Commercial Real Estate Loan Calculator

 Business loan applications typically run 5–15 pages and close in days or weeks.

-Commercial real estate loan packages include the property appraisal, rent rolls, operating statements, environmental reports, and title work — and they can take 60–90 days to close at a bank.
+Commercial real estate loan packages include the property appraisal, rent rolls, and operating statements.
+Environmental reports and title work add complexity and extend timelines to 60–90 days at banks.

 Recourse vs. Non-Recourse